 Tet Offensive (30 January – 28 March, 1968)

-With US and South Vietnamese attention and forces were focussed on Khe San, North Vietnamese forces launched a massive series of co-ordinated attacks against over 100 South Vietnamese stronghold on 30 January, the Vietnamese New Year (or the first day of Tet).
+With US and South Vietnamese attention and forces were focused on Khe San, North Vietnamese forces launched a massive series of co-ordinated attacks against over 100 South Vietnamese stronghold on 30 January, the Vietnamese New Year (or the first day of Tet).

 The Tet Offensive was initially very successful, but in a series of bloody battles, US forces were able to regain ground lost to the communists.
 Although most of these recovery battles were over very quickly, a few were more protracted.